SafeStake: Running an Operator Node

 Your SafeStake Operator Node is now configured

-then you may go to SafeStake website to register a validator and then choose your operator.
+then you may go to SafeStake websitearrow-up-right to register a validator and then choose your operator.

 Backup and Migration